Red Velvet Pizzelle on a marble surface.

 Full disclosure: I’ve never been a huge fan of red velvet.

-When I started playing around with beet powder, however, my mindset started to change a bit…the idea of red velvet became enticing once again, and I just had to give a red velvet makeover to one of my favorite cookies!
+When I started playing around with beet powder, however, my mindset started to change a bit…the idea of red velvet became enticing once again, so I just had to give a red velvet makeover to one of my favorite cookies!

 As I pressed each cookie in the pizzelle maker, the aroma of dark chocolate beckoned to the children upstairs.
 I soon heard their footsteps as they entered the kitchen to investigate.